Frequently Asked Questions

 - What is the Level 3 Lounge?

-Our Level 3 Lounge is a relaxed and informal lounge which offers an intimate experience of music and comedy and a welcoming bar.
-Please check out our Level 3 listings on the website and brochure.
+Our Level 3 Lounge is a relaxed and informal lounge that offers an intimate experience of music and comedy and a welcoming bar.

 - Are cameras/recording equipment allowed in St David’s Hall?

 Unfortunately, the making of recordings and photography, with or without flash, is strictly forbidden.

 - Can I get up and dance?

 - Where is the nearest cash machine?

 There are a few cash machines around the Hall.
 The nearest ones are Yorkshire Building Society, Barclays Bank, Halifax and TSB bank near The Hayes.

 - Is it possible to meet artists?